nextthingco/docs/Gadget-docs/source/includes/_overview.md

 ## GadgetCLI

 GadgetCLI is a simplified command-line tool for developing a custom Linux distribution.
 It's what you use to build and deploy applications using the power of Docker and containers.
-For more information on Docker, read here.
+For more information on Docker and containers, read [here](https://www.docker.com/what-docker).

 ## GadgetOS

-GadgetOS is Next Thing Co.’s custom version of Buildroot, optimized for boot speed.
+Buildroot is at the core of GadgetOS and features Docker support and GadgetOSD. **GadgetOSd** is a daemon that allows automatic communication with GadgetCLI over a USB connection.
 For more information on Buildroot, read [here](https://buildroot.org/).
-Gadget OS comes with **GadgetOSd**, a daemon that allows automatic communication with GadgetCLI over a USB connection.

 ## GadgetDev